annomusa/HomeCinema/README.md

 https://play.google.com/store/apps/details?id=com.musa.raffi.hboschedule

 Exploration library with using best pratice applied to this application, you will found these in this project:
--Architecture pattern using MVP \n
+-Architecture pattern using MVP <br>
 -RxJava
 -Retrofit
 -Dagger2